Oklahoma City 30 Years Later: Where are we now?

 On April 19, 1995, the United States experienced the deadliest domestic terrorist attack in history.
 Carried out by Timothy McVeigh, a truck bomb ripped through Oklahoma City, destroying the Alfred P. Murrah Federal Building and claiming 168 lives in the process, 19 of which were children.
 In the 30 years since the attack, the importance of understanding the evolving nature of domestic terrorism remains.

-Join us for a virtual event with Retired FBI Special Agent William Teater and Retired FBI Special and Agent Master Bomb Technician Barry Black on Thursday, April 17, 2025, at 1:00 pm EST, moderated by Research Fellow Luke Baumgartner, to reflect on the events of that day, honor the legacy of those lost, and engage in a meaningful discussion about the lasting impact of domestic violent extremism.
+This virtual event with Retired FBI Special Agent William Teater and Retired FBI Special Agent and Master Bomb Technician Barry Black, moderated by Research Fellow Luke Baumgartner, reflected on the events of that day, honored the legacy of those lost, and engaged in a meaningful discussion about the lasting impact of domestic violent extremism.

 Where